Controlling charge and spin transport in an Ising-superconductor Josephson junction

 where ${\bm p}$ is the momentum deviation from the $K$ or $K'$ point and $s=\pm$ denotes the valley index.
 The normal-state Hamiltonian $H_0$ is

 where the dispersion $\xi_{\bm p}=|{\bm p}|^2/(2m)-\mu$ is measured from the chemical potential $\mu$ and $m$ is the electron mass.
-The Pauli matrices $\sigma_x$, $\sigma_y$, and $\sigma_z$ act on spin space with $\sigma_0$ being the corresponding unit matrix.
+The Pauli matrices ${\bm \sigma}=(\sigma_x,\sigma_y,\sigma_z)$ act on spin space, with $\sigma_0$ being the corresponding unit matrix.
 By defining the out-of-plane direction along the $z$ axis, the ISOC is taken into account via the term $s\beta_{\rm so}\sigma_z$.
-The in-plane exchange field ${\bm J}$ from the ferromagnetic layer gives rise to the Zeeman term $-{\bm J}\cdot {\bm \sigma}$ and converts Cooper pairs from spin-singlet to spin-triplet~\cite{Moeckli20, mirage}.
+The in-plane exchange field ${\bm J}=J_x {\bm x}+J_y {\bm y}$ from the ferromagnetic layer gives rise to the Zeeman term $-{\bm J}\cdot {\bm \sigma}$ and converts Cooper pairs from spin-singlet to spin-triplet~\cite{Moeckli20, mirage}.
+In NbSe$_2$, the ISOC strength is about $40\,$meV for a monolayer and is decreasing with the number of layers, while the Fermi energy is about $0.4\,$eV~\cite{Xi16, Hamill21}.

-Since both the superconducting gap and ISOC are much smaller than the Fermi energy in a typical Ising superconductor, we can employ the quasiclassical Green's function formalism~\cite{Eilenberger1968, LO1969, noneqSC, Belzig99} that provides expressions of the charge and spin currents~\cite{circuit99, Belzig99, Eschrig15_NJP}.
+For Ising superconductors, the superconducting gap and ISOC strength are much smaller than the Fermi energy, and we can employ the quasiclassical Green's function formalism~\cite{Eilenberger1968, LO1969, noneqSC, Belzig99} that provides expressions of the charge and spin currents~\cite{circuit99, Belzig99, Eschrig15_NJP}.
 The structure of the quasiclassical Green's function, which is both valley and energy $\varepsilon$ dependent, can be written as~\cite{noneqSC, Eschrig15}